Good morning! Today I’m sharing Ashara Keyes story – living with Crohn’s Disease.

 Why I Am A Gutsy Girl

-Before I was diagnosed I would go out to parties and events with friends and I was able to eat whatever I wanted, whenever I wanted so I would go out for meals or stay in and pig out; pizza was my favourite.
+Before I was diagnosed I would go out to parties and events with friends and I was able to eat whatever I wanted, whenever I wanted.
+I would go out for meals or stay in and pig out; pizza was my favourite.

 I still got up to go to school from 8 till 4 everyday, and completed college even though it was a massive struggle.